samuelramox/reactnd-project-readable/README.md

 $ npm install
 ```

-After you get the server you can start the server with (in api-serve directory):
+After you get the server you can start the server with (in api-server directory):

 ```
 $ node server